 Our Code of Conduct covers all aspects of PRS for Music membership and areas we license from shops to new online streaming services.
 It details what you can expect from our service to you, including what you can expect by way of provision and/or publication of information affecting members and music users individually and generally.
 It also explains how we can help each other and what to do if things go wrong.

-In 2014, Membership received 15 complaints and none were referred to the Ombudsman.
+2014: 15 complaints.
+None were referred to the Ombudsman.
 One of the complaints remained open at the end of 2014.

-In 2013, Membership received ten complaints.
+2013: 10 complaints.
 Three of these were referred to the Ombudsman.
-One of the complaints referred to the Ombudsman remained unresolved at the end of that year.
+One of the complaints that was referred to the Ombudsman remained unresolved at the end of 2013.

 2017: 97 complaints pertaining to licensing and none were referred to the Ombudsman although a 2017 PPS complaint was referred in 2018.
 Of these 97 complaints, 12 were outstanding at the end of the year, of which four were received on or after 20 December and two required legal and commercial assistance.